 Other Design Tips

 When picking your number of panels, remember that a perfect shutter panel thickness is everywhere from about 10″ to 30″.
-Having too many panels could lead to narrow boards that are difficult to stay aligned, but having a lot of panels may provide you big and heavy panels that may start to sag over time.
+Having too many panels could lead to narrow boards that are difficult to stay aligned with, but having a lot of panels may provide you big and heavy panels that may start to sag over time.
 Sticking within the approximate 10″ to 30″ range for each portrait panel will ensure your panels are not that large or too little.

 Be sure to pick an arrangement where the panel weight is evenly dispersed.
 By way of instance, on a shutter with 4 panels, it’s suggested to have 2 bi-fold into the left and 2 bi-fold into the right.
 Have 3 or 4 panels hinged to one side will put too much burden on the hinges on this side.